sk1210/pytech-solution/README.md

 # pytech-solution
-Source Code for all bllogs of pytech-solution.blogspot..in
+Source Code for all blogs of pytech-solution.blogspot..in